Matetorture/Alerts-JavaScript/README.md

 # Alerts
 Alerts for use on websites.
-Written in Vanilla JavaScript
+Written in JavaScript

 <br>